AK-47-D/cms/src/main/resources/static/manage/bower_components/bootstrap-table/src/extensions/reorder-rows/README.md

 ### onReorderRow(reorder-row.bs.table)

-Fired when the row was dropped, receive as parameter the new data order
+Fired when the row was dropped, receive as parameter the new data menuOrder

 ## The existing problems